tgraulich/Balmorel_GitHub_Tutorial/doc/index.md

 :::::{tabs}

 ::::{group-tab} GitHub
-Navigate to the file view: Main page → simulate.py.
+Navigate to the file view: `Main page → /base/output/OUTPUT_SUMMARY.inc`.
 Click the "History" button near the top right.
 ::::

 ::::{group-tab} VS Code
-Open simulate.py file in the editor.
+Open `OUTPUT_SUMMARY.inc` file in the editor.
 Under the file browser, we see a "Timeline" view there.
 ::::